Review: All Systems Red by Martha Wells

 I said, "I need to check the perimeter," and managed to turn and leave the crew area in a totally normal way and not like I was fleeing from a bunch of giant hostiles.

-In the case of Murderbot, Wells inverts this quality so that it operates in the opposite direction.
-In the above scene, Murderbot leaves the crew area not because they believe this is the socially correct course of action for them to take in this moment, or even because they literally wish (as they say) to "check the perimeter" of the base.
-Instead, they leave the crew area because of an overpowering fear of interacting with others, and a sudden awareness that Mensah's offer that they remain means they are being viewed not as an inhuman piece of equipment (as they are accustomed), but instead an intelligent thinking being.
+In the case of Murderbot, Wells inverts this trope so that it operates in the opposite direction.
+In the above scene, Murderbot leaves the crew area not because they believe this is the socially correct course of action for them to take in this moment, or even because they literally wish (as they claim) to "check the perimeter" of the base.
+Instead, they leave the crew area because of an overpowering social anxiety, and a sudden awareness that Mensah's offer means they are being viewed not as an inhuman piece of equipment, but instead an intelligent thinking being.

 Similar to its protagonist, All Systems Red is an outwardly simple story which hides the truth of its brief narrative within multiple layers of obfuscation.
-Yet just as how the most human thing Murderbot does is often keep their face concealed behind an opaque helmet, it's ultimately All Systems Red's gentle concealment of the story it is really telling which, paradoxically, becomes this book's most honest quality.
+Yet just as how the most human thing Murderbot does is keep their face concealed behind an opaque helmet, it's ultimately Wells's gentle concealment of the story All Systems Red is really telling which, paradoxically, becomes this book's most honest quality.

 Related Posts